RvRijsselt/dt-test_locallaplaciancl/README.md

 76.31  77.58  78.68  79.58  80.40  75.01  76.54  77.95  79.35  80.83
 82.24  83.48  84.48  85.25  88.11  88.92  89.58  90.09  90.57  91.17
 89.76  89.63  89.22  88.76  95.15  94.76  94.31  93.83  93.44  93.29
-Done
+Different values: 92
+Result: failed
 ```

-OpenCL build options can be given as the first parameter: `./testlocallaplaciancl "-cl-unsafe-math-optimizations -cl-fast-relaxed-math"`
+OpenCL build options can be given as the first parameter: `./testlocallaplaciancl "between quotes :-) -cl-fast-relaxed-math"`

 Output of ROCm without optimizations: `./testlocallaplaciancl -O0`